religofsil/NavalnyResearchCheck/README.md

 This is a draft, pull requests are welcome.

-[https://twitter.com/religofsil/status/1691786130847338572](Twitter tread) about kyivpost article + interpretation of NavalnyResearchCheck results.
+[Twitter tread](https://twitter.com/religofsil/status/1691786130847338572) about kyivpost article + interpretation of NavalnyResearchCheck results.